google-gemini/example-chat-app/README.md

 #### Go installation

-Check if Go is already installed.
+Check if Go is already installed on your system.
 ```
 go version
 ```